Soezdemir23/super-memeory-game/README.md

 ## What is a memorygame?

-It's basically a series of cards or pictures that shuffle each time you choose a card if you manage to click all the cards that you didn't choose before, the difficulty increases by raising the nuber of pictures to choose from.
+Basically it works like this:
+1. choose a card
+2. the game shuffles the cards
+3. try not to choose a card you have chosen before

+If you win the round, there will be more cards added to increase the difficulty.

 ## What was it built with?